eclipse-theia/theia/doc/Authoring_Extensions.md

 yo theia-extension hello-world
 ```

 Let's have look at the generated code now.
-The root `package.json` defines the workspaces, the dependencies to `lerna`, `typescript` and `rimraf` and some scripts to rebuild the native packages for browser or electron.
+The root `package.json` defines the workspaces, the dependency to `lerna` and some scripts to rebuild the native packages for browser or electron.

 ```json
 {